-NORTHEAST FLORIDA COMMUNITY, INC. SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED SEPTEMBER 30, 2020
+NORTHEAST FLORIDA COMMUNITY, ACTION AGENCY, INC. SCHEDULE OF FINDINGS AND QUESTIONED COSTS FOR THE YEAR ENDED SEPTEMBER 30, 2021 a) The type of auditors' report issued on the financial Unmodified statements b) Internal control over financial reporting:

 SECTION I. SUMMARY OF AUDITORS' RESULTS: